 Professional Social Media:

-Sophie is a Professor at IGHD, leading the health systems cluster and working on a number of programmes focused on health systems in low and middle income, including fragile, settings.
+Sophie is a Professor at IGHD, leading the Health system cluster and working on a number of programmes focused on health systems in low and middle income, including fragile, settings.
 She has extensive experience of health financing and human resources research, using mixed methods and leading complex evaluations, as well as providing technical advisory services for Ministries of Health and development partners, and teaching at post-graduate level.

 Active research interests